nickjj/plutus/README.md

 a couple of line breaks before my new items so I know what's new with no confusion as I'm editing.
 Then I save the file as is when I'm done.

-The `plutus edit --sort` command will auto-sort them for you and even show you a diff if the order changed.
+The `plutus edit --sort` command auto-sorts them for you, removes empty lines and shows you a diff.

 #### Using Plutus